 How to breed succulents?

-Succulents are part of a flora or plant kingdom which is known to reproduce asexually.
-Asexual reproduction is not about the combination of gametes but rather inheriting the genes of the parent to be able to grow.
+Succulents are part of a flora or plant kingdom which reproduces asexually.
+Asexual reproduction is not about the combination of gametes but rather about inheriting the genes of the parent plant.

 - Step1: Pulling off a flower from the main plant.